kimberlythegeek/FreeCodeCamp/README.md

 > _Still in development._

-> _Currently displays a little diffierent on Codepen.io than it does on my LAMP server._
+> _Currently displays a little differently on Codepen.io than it does on my LAMP server._

 ![alt tag](https://raw.githubusercontent.com/kimberlythegeek/FreeCodeCamp/master/screenshots/clock.png)